e-teachingorg/eteaching.plone.dataspaceconnector/README.md

 ## Features

-- Realizes a connection to the MeinBildungsraum (MBR) data room
+- Realizes a connection to the MeinBildungsraum (MBR) data space
 - Can provide metadata with the AMB metadata schema
-- Can create, delete and rebuild MBR nodes of all content of a plone database in the data room
+- Can create, delete and rebuild MBR nodes of all content of a plone database in the data space
 - Can create, delete and update MBR nodes at runtime

 ##  Installation